 When reporting, please provide the following information: the alleged conduct\ wrongdoing; where and when it took place; who was involved; how the act was committed; and why you believe the activity to be improper.
-Any supporting evidence that is available should also be provided.
+Any supporting evidence that is available must also be provided.

-Alleged incidents of theft, fraud or corruption should ideally be reported to the group crime and security function, the ethics line or Group Internal Audit.
+Alleged incidents of theft, fraud, cybercrime or corruption must be reported to the group crime and security function, the ethics line or Group Internal Audit.